Please note – We’re not affiliated with the Rochester Sweeps Festival (we just love the event!) so are unable to answer your questions directly.

-If you want to keep your finger on the pulse, make sure you check and confirm that the above information is still correct by visiting the Rochester Sweeps Festival page on Facebook to double-check times and dates if you're thinking of attending the 2020 event.
+If you want to keep your finger on the pulse and see what’s on for 2023, make sure you check and confirm what’s happening by visiting the Rochester Sweeps Festival page on Facebook.

-Whilst there's always plenty going on in Rochester throughout the year, the Rochester Sweeps Festival is perhaps one of the best events to attend in Kent as it symbolizes the start of summer for many of us and helps drag us out of the melancholy of the winter doldrums.
-Last year in 2019 was no exception and it was jam-packed with a huge variety of great entertainment.
-We've no doubt that the 2020 lineup will be equally impressive and we should be able to post a complete list here nearer the time.
+Whilst there’s always plenty going on in Rochester throughout the year, the Rochester Sweeps Festival is perhaps one of the best events to attend in Kent as it symbolizes the start of summer for many of us and helps drag us out of the melancholy of the winter doldrums.
+The last event was no exception and it was jam-packed with a huge variety of great entertainment and we’ve no doubt that the 2023 lineup will be equally impressive.

 Of course, there will also be many local bars, cafes and restaurants to serve you food and drink over the weekend as well as plenty of local vendors on Rochester High Street.
-Similar to 2019, we're also expecting and artisan fair, folk-art/psychic fair, a funfair for the kids, the main festival stage and a real ale tent (yum!) with a fully licensed bar for 2020 too.
+Similar to other years, we’re also expecting an artisan fair, folk-art/psychic fair, a funfair for the kids, the main festival stage and a real ale tent (yum!) with a fully licensed bar for 2023 too.

 Why is it called the Rochester Sweeps Festival?